How to survive the outback

 7. Don’t get too precious about anything

 Don’t want to go to the toilet behind a tree?
 Don’t want a coffee with full-cream milk?
 Need a scrub-up before every meal?
-Don’t get precious out here, there’s plenty of soy decaf lattes back home in the city.
+Don’t get precious out here, there are plenty of soy decaf lattes back home in the city.
 Rough it for a while and learn to appreciate the simpler things in life… like you did as a kid.

 8. Everyone knows everyone